Crisp and Co. Banner Image

 There are some exceptional circumstances which may provide someone with the grounds to appeal a divorce application, which the courts may need to take into consideration.
 This includes situations where the English and Welsh courts do have the jurisdiction to deal with the divorce, the marriage is not deemed to be valid, or you are already divorced.

-What Happens After a Conditional Order is granted?
+What happens after a Conditional Order is granted?

 Once the Final Order is granted, the divorce or civil partnership is considered legally over.